luccahuguet/yazelix/README.md

-# Yazelix v2: Zellij Files
+# Yazelix v3: Helix with a File Tree!

 ### Overview

-Yazelix v2 integrates yazi, zellij and helix in a smooth experience.
+Yazelix v3 integrates yazi, zellij and helix, hence the name, get it?
-- Zellij manages everything, with yazi as a sidebar and helix as the editor
+- Zellij orchestrates everything, with yazi as a sidebar and helix as the editor
-- And helix is called when you select a file in the "sidebar", opening as a new pane in zellij
 - You can open and close the sidebar by switching zellij layouts (press `alt ]` and `alt [`)
+- Every keybinding from zellij that conflicts with helix is remapped (in the layout kdl file)
+- Helix is called when you hit enter on a file in the "sidebar", opening as a new pane in zellij
+- If helix is called like that, that pane will be closed as well when you quit helix

 ### Base Layout
 The initial layout includes one usable pane, but actually 4 in total: